JanBeh/neumond/README.md

 [`libkqueue`]: https://github.com/mheily/libkqueue
 [release notes]: https://github.com/mheily/libkqueue/releases/tag/v2.4.0

-Also note, that the provided `Makefile` is a BSD Makefile.
+Also note that the provided `Makefile` is a BSD Makefile.
 Use `bmake` instead of `make` on Linux platforms.

 The I/O related modules of this library support POSIX operating systems (Linux, BSD, etc.) only.
 In particular, there is no support for Microsoft Windows.